decredcommunity/guidelines/proposals.md

   - ensure that your proposal team members submit in time, too
   - if you submit too late you may miss the pay day and will have to wait till next month
   - learn how CMS and invoices work, don't hesitate to ask
+- [ ] oversee execution and review billing
+  - as an owner you will be expected to oversee the execution and review expenses of your proposal even if you do not work or bill yourself
+  - in the future owner's explicit approval will be required for each invoice to get paid
 - [ ] do not disappear
   - if you just go silent, this may fuel all kinds of speculation, negatively affect your reputation and damage support of your future proposals
   - if unforeseen events happen and you're suddenly short on time, try to at least "show up" once in a while